NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
     }

-    // `and then` is only ran when the
+    // `and then` is only run when the
     // compound filter expressions returns `accept`.
     // You could also add a `or` statement, that
     // run if the outcode is `reject`.